• 1920s

 Vintage Clothing Label #3: NO ZIP CODES

-WHY IT’S VINTAGE: Zip codes weren’t invented until 1963, when the growth of America made it necessary to institute zip codes for the postal service to more easily track addresses.
+Zip codes weren’t invented until 1963 when the growth of America made it necessary to institute zip codes for the postal service to more easily track addresses.
+Before that, addresses only had the street name and number, and sometimes the state or city.

 RESOURCE: The history of zip codes.

-LOOK FOR … either the absence of, or the design of a “Woolmark.”
+LOOK FOR … either the absence of, or the design of a “Woolmark” logo, as it serves as a hallmark of fine craftsmanship and enduring style.

-WHY IT’S VINTAGE: The Woolmark logo was first placed on the tags of wool clothing in 1964 as a marketing technique to encourage consumers to buy the natural fiber of wool over synthetics polyester and acrylic.
+The Woolmark logo was first placed on the tags of wool clothing in 1964 as a marketing technique to encourage consumers to buy the natural fiber of wool over synthetic polyester and acrylic.
+This elegant emblem soon became synonymous with top-notch quality and unparalleled sophistication, captivating fashion enthusiasts around the globe.

 RESOURCE: The Vintage Fashion Guild’s Woolmark guide.